PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 To handle the required communication between the frontend and backend applications of the geofence system, a RESTful webservice was implemented using the ASP.NET Core framework.
 This service provides the capability to use HTTP for exchanging the information about geofences required to create and modify geofences, as well as calculating intersections.

 ### REST
-REST (Representational State Transfer) is a software architectural style which defines several principles which makes a service RESTful.
+REST (Representational State Transfer) is a software architectural style which defines several principles which make a service RESTful.

 For a service to be considered RESTful, it must fulfil six criteria [@restful]: